-Note: Shutting down all processes in the application tier is not strictly required but it is advisable.
+Note: Shutting down all processes in the application tier is strongly advised.
 This ensures that none of the files in the Oracle home are in use.
 You will later archive the Oracle home into a zip file.
 You may receive warnings or errors from your zip tool if some files are in use.

-Step 5: Call beectl clone\preparation Command
+Step 5: Call beectl clone_preparation Command

-The beectl clone\preparation command calls the Oracle Application Server prepare\clone.pl script, which creates local copies of several files that contain information useful for the cloning process.
+The beectl clone preparation command calls the Oracle Application Server prepare_clone.pl script, which creates local copies of several files that contain information useful for the cloning process.
 For example, this command creates a file in the Oracle home that contains the current host name and Oracle home path.
 The cloning process uses this information to search for and replace various strings in local configuration files on the target application tier.